200602233/BlackJackC-/README.md

-# BlackJackC-
+Black Jack C# :

-black jack game for C#
+Have the game of black jack work in C# !